Shopping trolley and a laptop

 (Some inflation is seen as a good thing though.
 Although prices falling in the shops sounds like it should help us all out, when we spend less employers can go bust and people lose their jobs.)

-Except up until now they haven’t been that typical.
+Except in the past they haven’t been that typical.
 To be fair, they do move with the times and mix it up to reflect our changing shopping habits.
-The most recent basket includes hand sanitiser, for instance.
+They recently started to include hand sanitiser, for instance.

 But the focus has been on what people with a bit more cash might be buying.
 For example, they’ve also added in smartwatches and smart wifi lightbulbs – items that anyone on a tight budget can only dream of.

-So, the actual rate of inflation for those of us on low incomes is really much higher than 8 per cent.
+So, the actual rate of inflation for those of us on low incomes is really much higher than four per cent.

 Which is why the plan to keep track of what shoppers are really buying with supermarket data is good news.